Thai Yoga Bodywork

 Okay, so what is it?

-The goal of TYB is to release blocked energy from strategically located energy, or Sen, lines throughout your body.
-Stretching, rhythmic compressions, acupressure, assisited yoga poses, and range-of-motion exercises are just a few of the techniques that will be utilized during a typical session.
-Energy balancing techinques are also used to encourage healing.
+The goal of TYB is to release blocked energy from strategically located energy lines (known as Sen) throughout your body.
+Stretching, rhythmic compressions, acupressure, assisted yoga poses, and range-of-motion exercises are just a few of the techniques that will be utilized during a typical session.
+Energy balancing techniques are also used to encourage healing.

 How it works

-You will need to wear comfy, moveable clothes.
+You will need to wear comfy, movable clothes.
 You will remain clothed throughout the session.
-You will lay on a mat, and unless otherwise instructed, you will relax your body and mind (no helping. it makes it much harder for me).
-Your practitioner (me) will move, stretch, and manipulate your body through the session.
+You will lay on a mat, and unless otherwise instructed, you will relax your body and mind (no helping. it makes it much harder for the practitioner).
+Your practitioner will move, stretch, and manipulate your body through the session.
 As with a traditional massage, you have a responsibility to honor your body and communicate with me about the pressure or intensity of the stretches.

 A typical session is 1.5- 2 hours.